Japan's state of emergency is no lockdown. What's in it?

 Q. CAN PEOPLE STILL GO OUT?

-A. Yes, residents can be out for purposes considered essential, including work, hospital visits and grocery shopping, according to a Cabinet Office statement.
-Residents in designated areas can still go out for a walk, a jog or other individual exercise outdoors for the sake of good health.
+A. Yes, residents can go out for purposes considered essential, including work, hospital visits and grocery shopping, according to a Cabinet Office statement.
+Residents in designated areas can still go out for a walk, a jog or other individual exercise.

 ———

-A. Abe on Wednesday repeated his request for the people to stay home and reduce interactions with people by up to 80%.
-But in the downtown Shibuya district, business was almost as usual.
-Rush hour trains were still crowded and commuters were heading to work, though fewer people were seen in other areas.
-Akihito Aminaka, an education industry worker, said heeding Abe's request was difficult, because “to me, it sounds like they're saying ‘please don’t go out, but we won't help you.'”
+A. Abe on Wednesday repeated his request for the people to stay home and reduce interactions with others by up to 80%.
+But in Tokyo's downtown Shibuya district, business was almost normal.
+Rush hour trains were still crowded and commuters were heading to work, though fewer people were seen in other areas of the capital.
+Akihito Aminaka, an education industry worker, said heeding Abe's request was difficult because “to me, it sounds like they're saying, ‘Please don’t go out, but we won't help you.'”

 ———